The Soldier's Details

 The Butcher family resided Marmion Street, East Fremantle.

 Below: Valmai is step-sister to Manson.
-She had a major interest in music and theatre.
+She had a great interest in music and theatre.

 It is believed Valmai Fitzell married Stanley C Gorringe about 1942.